 Lastly, on this stretch of the route, right before you head down Cajon Pass, there is a diner called Summit Inn.
-This place prides itself on its Ostrich burgers that it sells and it houses the same old town vibe that Emma Jean’s does.
-While I didn’t try the food as I was still full from lunch, it was a fun places for photos and a fun last stop on this part of Route 66.
+This place prides itself on the Ostrich burgers that it sells, and it houses the same old town vibe that Emma Jean’s does.
+While I didn’t try the food as I was still full from lunch, it was a fun place for photos and a fun last stop on this part of Route 66.

-All in all this was a great drive on Route 66.
-Every time I am on this road I realize how much I would love to just spend more time hearing from the people and places that have seen the history first hand.
-I can’t help but think in our generation a lot of the great Route 66 stories will be lost to time and I love being able to at least document them as they are today.
+All in all, this was a great drive on Route 66.
+Every time I am on this road, I realize how much I would love to spend more time hearing from the people and places that have seen the history first hand.
+I can’t help but think in our generation a lot of the great Route 66 stories will be lost to time, and I love being able to document them at least as they are today.
 Be sure to continue on the drive with me on this Route 66 from San Bernardino to Rancho post as well.